MicrosoftDocs/power-platform/power-platform/guidance/white-papers/managed-environment-activation.md

 With a well-planned environment strategy, it's imperative to have a DLP strategy in place.
 DLPs dictate which connectors are available and which ones can be used with each other.
 It's possible for multiple DLPs to be active in the same environment, but the most restrictive DLP will take precedence.
 For example, if one DLP allows the use of connector A and another DLP blocks the use of connector A, the connector is blocked.

-It isn't uncommon for environments to have multiple DLPs applied, particularly in scenarios where DLPs are applied by region, country, department, or team within the same environment.
+It is common for environments to have multiple DLPs applied, particularly in scenarios where DLPs are applied by region, country, department, or team within the same environment.
 It's crucial to have a clear visualization of all DLPs applied to a specific environment, and this can be achieved by ensuring that the environment is managed.
-This is precisely the intention behind this feature.

 ### Solution checker

 In Managed Environments, admins can easily enforce rich static analysis checks on your solutions against a set of best practice rules and identify problematic patterns.
 More information: [Solution checker enforcement in Managed Environments](/power-platform/admin/managed-environment-solution-checker)

-Users with permission to install solutions in environments, such as those with the Environment Maker role, can import solutions using various methods, including manually in the maker portal or using pac CLI.
+Users with permission to install solutions in environments, such as those with the Environment Maker role, can import solutions using various methods, including manually impoart solution form the maker portal or using pac command line input(CLI).
 It's common for a Center of Excellence (CoE) team to set up guardrails to reduce the risk of noncompliant solutions in the environment.
 In organizations with decentralized CoEs, it's often necessary to activate this feature along with sending an email to proactively reach out to makers and offer support.

 This feature allows for different levels of control, including None, Warn, and Block.
 Each level allows administrators to configure the impact of the check, whether it's to provide a warning but allow the import, or to block the import altogether, while also providing information to the maker about the result of the import.